marigold-dev/deku/doc/Handlers.md

 ### Expected data

-The hex representation of the Hash from which one we want to retrieve the block.
+The hex representation of the retrieved block hash.

 ### Returned data